 Or, for that matter, what happens if a fleet of batteries fails in a single lift to battery application?
 Best case scenario, the corrective action could be minor but the timing may not be.
 Think about what would occur if the operator forgot to charge the battery.
 Operations would essentially shut down until batteries could be recharged, repaired or replaced.

 Plus, motive battery failures always seem to happen at the worst time possible, right?
 Like the day you plan to do inventory, where you arrange for people to come in from all over to help out … and your forklift goes down.
 What a waste of resources, time and money!

 Fret not.
-Motive battery failure can be avoided if you plan ahead and take advantage of the battery and charger technology that is readily available today.
+Motive battery failure and forklift repair can be avoided if you plan ahead and take advantage of the battery and charger technology that is readily available today.